Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/outputs.md

 | 15         | txout_to_key and txout_to_tagged_key |
 | 16 onwards | txout_to_tagged_key                  |

-> For hard-fork 15 both are allowed but the transactions outputs must all be the same type[^same-output-type].
+> For hard-fork 15, both are allowed but the transactions outputs must all be the same type[^same-output-type].

 ### 2 Outputs

-From hard-fork 12 version (RCT) 2 transactions must have 2 outputs[^minimum-2-outs].
+From hard-fork 12, version 2 transactions (RCT) must have 2 outputs[^minimum-2-outs].

 ---